me-cfs/me-cfs.github.io/drafts/extremely-severe-experience.md

 # My Experience with Extremely Severe ME
 [This Page is a draft]

-The Isolated Reality of Extremely Severe ME: Complete sensory isolation and inability to communicate I’ve probably been in this state for only two months cumulatively (mainly two month long chunks of time in late 2023 and early 2024).
+I’ve probably been in this state for only two months cumulatively (mainly two month long chunks of time in late 2023 and early 2024).
 But it’s an absolutely crazy experience that really hits the fringes of the human experience.
 I’m surprised it isn’t talked about more in ME communities.

 The only major reference I know is Whitney Dafoe’s published manuscript.
 I mean, there is a clear scientific interest with what total isolation would look like, including some borderline unethical experiments done in the past century, a popular culture that regularly references the extremely rare cases of “locked-in syndrome”, but you rarely hear about people with severe ME who went through that for long periods.